 Prompt repairs to the neighborhood system in your area help ensure uninterrupted water service.
 If you and your neighbors cannot make the repairs yourselves, the SRP Water Contact Center has a list of irrigation repair contractors you can contact for help.
 Please let SRP know when the repairs are complete so service can resume with the next possible water delivery.

 Many irrigating neighborhoods have formed neighborhood associations to promote teamwork, share expenses and discuss problems.
-These can be formal or informal homeowner associations or county-approved Water Delivery Districts.
+These can be formal or informal homeowner association or county-approved Irrigation Water Delivery Districts.

 Irrigation Water Delivery Districts (IWDDs)

 An IWDD is a group of adjacent landowners who enter into a cooperative relationship to handle the operation and maintenance of the neighborhood system.
 IWDDs are provided for under Arizona law.